paritytech/docs.capi.dev/docs/basics/extrinsics.md

 The resulting `ExtrinsicStatusRune` contains a wide range of methods:

-- `dbgStatuses`: console logs transaction statuses as they're received
+- `dbgStatus`: console logs transaction statuses as they're received
-- `statuses`: accepts a callback, to be called with transaction statuses as they're received
+- `transactionStatuses`: accepts a callback, to be called with transaction statuses as they're received
 - `inBlock`: gives us the `inBlock` hash
 - `inBlockEvents`: gives us the `inBlock` events